Godfrey of Bouillon: Battle for inheritance

+Godfrey's claim to Bouillon Castle was challenged by Albert III of Namur.

-Almost immediately, Godfrey entered a conflict with Albert, who claimed Bouillon Castle from him; it is recorded that Albert left this dispute feeling unfulfilled.
+Almost immediately, Godfrey entered a conflict with Albert, who claimed Bouillon Castle from him; it is recorded that Albert left the aforementioned dispute feeling unfulfilled.
 Albert proceeded to forge an alliance with Godfrey the Hunchback's widow, Matilda of Tuscany, and Theoderic, the bishop of Verdun, to deprive Godfrey of his influence.
 Matilda—who already had extensive lands in Northern Italy—sought her late husband's lands in Lotharingia, while Theoderic wished to strengthen his influence in the diocese at Godfrey's expense.
-Matilda enlisted support from Pope Gregory VII in this dispute, who sent archbishop Manasses I of Reims to arbitrate.
-The pope likely instructed Manasses to find in Matilda's favour instead of mediating neutrally, and he obliged in order to win papal favour.
-In c.
-1081, however, Theoderic renounced his alliance with Matilda in favour of Henry IV, who accused Matilda of treason and stripped her of her lands and property on both sides of the alps shortly after.
+Matilda enlisted support from Pope Gregory VII in this pursuit, who sent archbishop Manasses I of Reims to arbitrate.
+The pope likely instructed Manasses to find in Matilda's favour instead of mediating neutrally, and he obliged to win papal favour.
+In around 1081, however, Theoderic renounced his alliance with Matilda in favour of Henry IV, who accused Matilda of treason and stripped her of her lands and property on both sides of the alps.

 In 1081-2, Godfrey entered a conflict with Count Theoderic of Veluwe, whom he captured and imprisoned in Bouillon Castle.
 Since Theoderic had a close relationship with Henry IV, Godfrey ordered that the former be treated well, but the count died after six months in captivity.
 Theoderic's death enabled Godfrey to extend his influence around Bouillon.
-In 1082, Godfrey entered another conflict with Albert of Namur, who wished to restore Mirwart Castle and use it to wage war against Godfrey.
+Later in 1082, Godfrey entered another conflict with Albert of Namur, who wished to restore Mirwart Castle and use it to wage war against Godfrey.
 Henry of Verdun—who "favoured Godfrey in all ways"—purchased the castle in order to prevent this and transferred it to St Hubert.